GuilleMarc/PhD_Codes/README.md

 I have done minimal maintenance to it so is included here for reference purposes only.

-For data requests, original files, or additional questions please contact me at: gmarcil@ncsu.edu
+For data requests, original files, or additional questions please contact me at: gmarcillo@wtamu.edu